srlund2/HNN_Daydreamer/README.md

 **The (loosely) planned directory structure is as follows:**
 <pre>
     /README.md
-    /Ising.py        #simulation of the 2D Ising model using metropolis alogorithm /HNN.py          #implementation of the HNN, with Hebbian and Daydreaming learning rules /PNN.py          #implementation of the PNN, with and without daydreaming learning rule /viz.py          #functions for visualizing/plotting spin configurations, energy landscape, and memory retrieval /ref_data.py     #reference data for test/train, either imported or hardcoded /results.ipynb   #jupyter notebook displaying overall results
+    /Ising.ipynb     #simulation of the 2D Ising model using metropolis alogorithm /HNN.ipynb       #implementation of the HNN, with Hebbian and Daydreaming learning rules /viz.py          #functions for visualizing/plotting spin configurations, energy landscape, and memory retrieval /ref_data.py     #reference data for test/train, either imported or hardcoded /results.ipynb   #jupyter notebook displaying overall results